-Connecting the dots between effective team communication and high-performance teams or agencies is where things start to get interesting.
+Connecting the dots between effective team communication and high-performance teams or agencies is where things get interesting.

 Poor team communication isn't just unproductive.
-It can create stress and waste a ton of valuable time—everything that top performers avoid.
+It can create stress and waste valuable time — everything top performers avoid.

 Better communication isn't only important for building trust within your team.
-While trust is important, team communication improves project efficiency, collaboration, and workloads.
+While trust is crucial, team communication improves project efficiency, collaboration, and workloads.

-This realist’s guide to team communication will break down why it's so important and five ways you can improve it across your agency.
-Let's get started.
+This realist’s guide to team communication will break down why it's so important and give you five actionable ways to improve it across your agency.
+Let's dive in.

 Why effective team communication is so important

-High-performing teams have something in common: they work interdependently and collaborate to get stuff done.
+High-performing teams have something in common: They work interdependently and collaborate to get more stuff done.

 Their secret to success?
 Effective team communication.
 And getting everyone to exchange information and collaborate easily can achieve that.

 However, there’s a lot that goes into making that happen.
-First of all, there are two ways your team is communicating:
+There are two ways your team communicates:

 🗣️ Verbally: Meetings, calls, video chats